 *This optional program is open to incoming freshmen and transfer students admitted to any of UConn’s five campuses.
 However, this program runs as an independent summer program and does not alter any aspect of your fall admissions status, including your admission campus or any scholarship/financial aid decisions.
 Financial awards for fall semester do not guarantee any financial support for the First Summer program.
 See Costs for further details.

-It is required that participants be available for the full five weeks of the program, beginning with the required opening Welcome Reception and full program meeting Sunday, July 10th.
+It is required that participants be available for the full five weeks of the program for which they are registered.
+There is a required opening Welcome Reception and full program meeting Sunday, July 14th.